Repertoi-e/light-std/README.md

 # light-std
-A C++20 data-oriented library created for personal use that aims to replace the standard C/C++ library.
+A C++20 data-oriented library replaces the standard C++ library.

-This is a personal data-oriented library written in C++20, with the goal of providing a comprehensive alternative to the standard C/C++ library.
+With the goal of providing a stripped-down alternative to the standard C/C++ library.
 The library is designed to be self-contained, meaning it does not rely on any headers from the default standard library, and does not link with the runtime library.
-It has been built and tested on Windows using the MSVC compiler.
-However, on Linux, we have no choice but to utilize glibc, as it includes the necessary system calls, so we bite the bullet.

-> Please note that I often use the term 'we' when referring to this library, although I am currently its sole developer.
-While it may appear as if I am talking to myself, I assure you that this is intentional and I don't mind it.

 ## Why